 In order to study at Bellerbys College, you will need a UK visa.
-If you are younger than 18, you can apply for a Child Student visa (formerly known as a Tier 4 (Child) student visa.
-If you are older, you will need a Student visa (formerly known as a Tier 4 (General) student visa.
+If you are younger than 18, you can apply for a Child Student visa (formerly known as a Tier 4 (Child) visa).
+If you are older, you will need a Student visa (formerly known as a Tier 4 (General) visa).
 If you will be studying our Pre-Foundation 18+ programme, you will need a six-month short-term study visa instead.

-The earliest you can apply for a visa is three months before your course start date.
-Apply as soon as possible after this to make sure there is enough time for your application to be processed.
+The earliest you can apply for a visa is six months before your course start date.
+Apply as soon as possible to make sure there is enough time for your application to be processed.
 If you are applying for a visa within the UK, the earliest you can apply is three months before your course begins.

-If you are applying for a Child Student visa, you may arrive in the UK up to one month before the start date.
-You can stay in the UK for an extra four months after your course ends.
-If you are on a short-term study visa, you must leave after either six or 12 months (depending on the length of stay applied for).
+If you are applying for a Child Student visa, you may arrive in the UK up to one month before your course start date.
+You can stay in the UK for an extra four months after your course has ended.

 If you are applying for a Student visa, you can stay in the UK for a range of times depending on how long your study is:

 In order to be granted a visa, your application must be approved at every stage.
 The process is as follows:

 If you have a Child Student visa and are over the age of 16, or a Student visa you are entitled to work during your programme at Bellerbys College.

 The main purpose of the Student visa is for students to come to the UK to study.
 Where a student is permitted to work, the intention is that this should be an opportunity to gain work experience in their field of study.
 In most cases we expect this to be taking a part-time role for an established business/organisation (for example, a customer service role at a retailer) or as part of a work placement provided it is an integral and assessed part of your course.